Machining and Metalworking at Home

 It is extremely difficult for a newcomer to wade through all prior questions and answers and tips.
 A general electronic search of the archives on a subject will likely return too many messages.
 A very narrow search may not find the needed information, perhaps because the answer needed was buried in a message with a totally different title or discussion subject.

 To make refinding interesting data easier for me, I saved some discussions on my computer in simple text files broken down by subject.
 (Note the "some discussions" -- chosen items were the ones I found most interesting or useful, and I have pruned out much repetitious quoting and redundant messages.)
-Seventy-eight subject files are made available here, providing some user members' answers to many common and uncommon metalworking questions.
+Eighty subject files are made available here, providing some user members' answers to many common and uncommon metalworking questions.
 I salute all those who have helped others by participating in the metal groups, whether or not their messages were incorporated into these particular files.

 Table of Contents